maksyuki/TaichiGAME/README.md

 ### Testbed keyborad and mouse control
  - Press `esc` to exit the gui, `space` to pause simulation.
  - Press `left arrow` or `right arrow` key to switch different frames.
  - Press and hold `right mouse button` to move viewport position.
-Move `mouse wheel` to zoom in or out the viewport.
+Roll `mouse wheel` to zoom in or out the viewport.
  - Press and hold `left mouse button` to apply a mouse joint constraint to selected shape from the start point(mouse press position) to end point(current mouse hold position).
  - | keyboard button | function | keyboard button | function | keyboard button | function |
    | :-------------: | :------: | :-------------: | :------: | :-------------: | :------: |